samarthsubramanya/samarthsubramanya/README.md

 - ✌️ I am @JohnX4321 a.k.a Samarth.

 - 🚀 I have worked on Android Phones, Android VR Headsets, Wear OS, Android PoS, Android Dashboards on Electric Vehicles including Play Store Apps and System Apps as well

--
-- 👀 I’m interested in Coding, Drawing, Quiz
+- 👀 I’m interested in Coding, Drawing, Travelling.

 - 🌱 Working on Innovative Projects